Natural Baby Life logo (480 x 130)

 Disclosure: Some of our articles contain links to recommended products or services in which we may receive a commission if you make a purchase.

-When you think of babies one thing that comes to mind is smells…both the good, like baby lotion or the magic scent of a newborn’s hair, and, yes, even the bad, like the dreaded midnight blowout.
+When you think of babies one thing that comes to mind is smells–both the good and the bad.
 One smell you probably don’t associate with babies is bad breath.
-It’s surprising, but babies can get bad breath!
-Just like adults, lots of things can cause your sweet baby’s breath to smell, well, not-so-sweet.
+As surprising as it may be, babies can get bad breath and just like adults, lots of things can cause your sweet baby’s breath to stink.

-There are many reasons why your baby’s breath might smell off, which can range from treatable, everyday causes like pacifier use, diet, and oral hygiene, to more serious issues like illness or health conditions.
-It’s important to care for baby’s oral hygiene even before that first tooth appears, but sometimes bad breath is a warning of something else going on.
+There are many reasons why your baby’s breath might smell off.
+Most causes are treatable like pacifier use, diet, and oral hygiene.
+However, on rare occasions, it could be linked to a serious health condition.
+It’s important to care for your baby’s oral hygiene, but sometimes bad breath is a sign of a deeper issue.

-Just as with adults, oral health issues for babies, like bad breath, can be a symptom of another health issue affecting the body.
-If you practice good, routine oral care and you find baby’s breath is not-so-great then it’s time to begin exploring other potential causes of this pesky problem.
+Sometimes your baby’s oral health issues, like bad breath, can be a symptom of a larger health problem affecting the body.
+If you already practice routine oral care but your baby still has bad breath, it may be time to begin exploring other potential causes of this pesky problem.

-While these things are easy to address, there can also be some potentially more serious issues going on so it does make sense to address any strange smells coming from your baby’s mouth quickly and involve a doctor if it can’t be fixed with changes to your baby’s routine.
+While these things are easy to address, there can also be a more serious issue going on.
+For this reason, it makes sense to address any strange smells coming from your baby’s mouth and involve a doctor if it doesn’t go away with changes to your baby’s routine.

-With that in mind, let’s look at some of the most common bad baby breath smells that you are likely to encounter, what causes them, and what to do about it!
+With that in mind, let’s look at some of the most common bad baby breath smells, what causes them, and what to do about it!

 Sour